To protect against Russian airstrikes, Ukraine's defenders 'shoot and scoot'

 "Ukraine is probably having to rethink right now about whether to keep those systems protecting the cities, or if they really need to bring them to the front in order to give their counteroffensive a better chance of success.
 Hard decisions, but they may be necessary ones."

 Still, Ukrainians remain confident.
-Dmitro, the army lieutenant, recalls Moscow's long, unhappy history with Stinger missiles.
+Dmytro, the army lieutenant, recalls Moscow's long, unhappy history with Stinger missiles.

 In Afghanistan in the 1980s, the U.S. provided Stingers to Afghan rebels fighting the Soviets.
 The Stingers were hugely effective in taking down Soviet helicopters and were seen as one factor that led the Soviets to pull out.

 "Russians keep putting their noses where they don't belong.
 They are not welcome here.
-So we're gonna throw at them everything we have," said Dmitro.
+So we're gonna throw at them everything we have," said Dmytro.

 So far, that's been enough to keep the Russians from gaining air superiority.